omgmog/omgmog.github.com/_posts/2018/2018-08-09-a-foray-into-home-automation.md

 It wasn't until I'd finished changing the door over that I realised that the location of the light switch was now inconvenient as it now sits behind the door when the door is open.

 So what am I to do?
-Put up with having to be mildly inconvenienced on the occasion that I want to turn the light in the office on or off? -- I work from home, so I'm mostly in here during the day and as it's summer right now it's pretty bright most of the time.
+Put up with having to be mildly inconvenienced on the occasion that I want to turn the light in the office on or off?
+No!
 I decided this would be a great use for some automation.
 I didn't fancy messing around with relay switches and hooking directly in to the 240v power lines, so I figured I should go for something non-intrusive.

 I've seen lots of examples of people using Arduino, a servo and some custom made parts to turn their light switches on and off by physically effecting the switch of the light switch.